revl/svn_replay/README.md

   aborted if this subroutine returns zero, in which case it's the responsibility of the pre-commit hook to clean up the working copy.

+The root hash can also contain the `CommitCredentials` key if the target repository requires authentication.
+The value of this key must be either a two-element array, in which case it's interpreted as a username-password pair, or a scalar, if only the username is needed.

 For the most complete example of a configuration file, see the bundled `svn_replay.example.conf`.